Title Image

 Additives Banned or Restricted in Many Countries

-Several additives commonly found in U.S. ultraprocessed foods are restricted or banned internationally due to safety concerns.
+Several additives commonly found in U.S. ultra-processed foods are restricted or banned internationally due to safety concerns.
 U.S. states have also begun restricting them.
 Examples include:

 • Brominated vegetable oil